-Director – Gilles Bourdos, Screenplay – Gilles Bourdos & Michael Spinosa, Based on the Novel by Guillaume Musso, Producers – Olivier Delbosc & Marc Missonnier, Photography – Mark Ping Bing Lee, Music – Alexandre Desplat, Visual Effects – Duboi (Supervisor – Alain Carsoux), Makeup Effects – Maestro Studio (Supervisor – Adrien Morot), Production Design – Anne Pritchard.
-Production Company – Fidelite/Christal Films/Akkord Film Produktion/Wild Bunch/M6 Films/Canal +/TPS Star/Mr. Mudd
+Director – Gilles Bourdos, Screenplay – Gilles Bourdos & Michel Spinosa, Based on the Novel by Guillaume Musso, Producers – Olivier Delbosc & Marc Missonnier, Photography – Mark Ping Bing Lee, Music – Alexandre Desplat, Visual Effects – Duboi (Supervisor – Alain Carsoux), Makeup Effects – Maestro Studio (Supervisor – Adrien Morot), Production Design – Anne Pritchard.
+Production Company – Fidelite/Christal Films/Akkord Film Produktion/Wild Bunch/M6 Films/Canal +/TPS Star/Mr. Mudd.

 Romain Duris (Nathan), John Malkovich (Dr Joseph Kay), Evangeline Lilly (Claire), Pascale Bussieres (Anna Rachefsky), Sara Waisglass (Tracey), Reece Daniel Thompson (Jeremy)